Get 10% Discount On Orders Above $100.Use Coupon Code: OFF10

 Requirements:

-adn or bsn required
+ADN or BSN required

-certification options
+Certification options

 Geriatric Nurse Role in Brief

 Geriatric nurses partner with healthcare professionals to provide comprehensive care for elderly patients, addressing their physical, mental, and emotional well-being.
 They focus on maintaining the independence and quality of life for seniors.
-As registered nurses (RNs), they have specialized knowledge and skills to manage common health issues in the elderly population.
+As registered nurses (RNs), geriatric nurses have specialized knowledge and skills to manage common health issues in the elderly population.
 Some of their key responsibilities include:

 Primary Responsibilities: